Course Learning Objectives/Outcomes

 By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

--Explain two of the four kinds of stress that anger serves to dissipate.
+-Name four kinds of stress that anger serves to dissipate.

 "The instructional level of this course is introductory, intermediate, or advanced depending on the learners clinical area of expertise."